noorcs39/Noor_LLM/README.md

 3. **Simple Prompts Practices**
    - I have performed various practices, this is one of them.
    - [GitHub Link](https://github.com/noorcs39/Noor_Prompt_Practice)  <!-- Replace with actual link once created -->

+4. **NetFault_LLM**
+   - NetFault_LLM is a tool designed to analyze broadband network data to identify potential faults for customers based on predefined fault conditions.
+The analysis evaluates various network performance metrics and categorizes the severity of any issues found, providing a fault summary and resolution steps using the LLaMA model.
+   - [GitHub Link](https://github.com/noorcs39/NetFault_LLM)  <!-- Replace with actual link once created -->